-- Documentaries submitted in this category may also qualify for awards in other categories if they meet the specified requirements. - 2.
-The Documentary Branch Executive Committee shall resolve all questions of eligibility or rules.
+- 1. Documentaries submitted in this category may also qualify for awards in other categories if they meet the specified requirements. - 2.
+The Documentary Branch Executive Committee shall resolve all questions of eligibility and rules.

 IV.
 DOCUMENTARY SHORT SUBJECT

 A. Eligibility